wp-plugins/woocommerce-parcelas/readme.txt

 == Frequently Asked Questions ==

+= Does it work with point, as decimal separator? =

+Yes.

+= Does it work with variable product? =

+Yes.

 = I want to add interest, is that possible? =

 Not yet, soon...

-= Does it work with variable product? =

-Yes.

 (Português)

+= Funciona com o ponto, como separador decimal? =

+Sim.

 = Funciona com produto variável? =